-The Sales Journeyman Claris 650 is an all-road gravel bike, suitable for a wide variety of cycling, from hitting the backroads to going offroad to racing on gravel.
+The Salsa Journeyer (previously Journeyman) Claris 650 is an all-road gravel bike, suitable for a wide variety of cycling, from hitting the backroads to going offroad to racing on gravel.
 Its frameset includes a range of mounts for rear racks, fenders and bolt-on bike packing accessories, making it pretty handy for those off-road adventures.

 Plus, full-length internal cable routing helps to protect shifting cables and improves performance in difficult weather conditions.
-The Journeyman Claris has a 2×8-speed drivetrain and flat mount disc brakes, providing excellent stopping power.
+The Journeyer Claris has a 2×8-speed drivetrain and flat-mount disc brakes, providing excellent stopping power.
 It’s also tubeless-ready.

 Breezer Radar Expert